Do you want heart disease?

 On the whole, most people get plenty of Ca from their diet, especially as the food manufacturers have taken it upon themselves to fortify any food they can with extra Ca. They then advertise to the poor unsuspecting and trusting public who buy their food because it has extra Ca in it.
 After all, the food companies’ advertisements tell you it’s good for you, so it must be true!
 This means that the majority of us are already saturated with Ca.

 What about Magnesium?

 So how many of us have enough Mg?
 It is estimated that a whopping 80% of Americans are Mg deficient.
 There is no reason to suppose that this figure will be any different for the population of the world who eat a ‘western’ diet and use fertilisers and pesticides to deplete the land of it’s natural minerals and nutrients.

-The correlation between these two vital minerals, Ca and Mg, is so important that I wanted you to understand the serious significance of an imbalance between the two.
+The correlation between these two vital minerals, Ca and Mg, is so important that I wanted you to understand the serious significance of an imbalance between them.
 The imbalance is invariably too much Ca and not enough Mg.
-It is nearly always Ca that is in abundance in comparison to very little Mg and Ca without Mg can have devastating affects on your health.
+It is nearly always Ca that is in abundance in comparison to very little Mg.
+Ca without Mg can have devastating affects on your health.

 The ‘in vogue’ mineral

 Our Ca rich diets provide us with a plentiful supply of this necessary mineral.
 The problem is, Ca has become the ‘in vogue’ supplement to take.
 We’re told you need Ca supplements for your bones and teeth, for your arthritis, for your osteoporosis.
 Children must have extra Ca to make sure they grow up big and strong.
 Ca here, Ca there, Ca everywhere.